-On March 31, 2017, the Trust announced that it no longer satisfies the continued listing requirements of the TSX, that it does not anticipate satisfying such requirements in the foreseeable future, and that it intends to transition the listings to the TSX Venture Exchange (TSXV) later this year.
+On March 31, 2017, the Trust announced that it no longer satisfies the continued listing requirements of the TSX and that it does not anticipate satisfying such requirements in the foreseeable future.
+The Trust intends to transition the listings to the TSXV this year, subject to the approval of the TSXV.